What is the #WatchYourWords Campaign?

 During the government briefings at the start of the pandemic the term “vulnerable” was used regularly as an umbrella term to describe children that were able to continue attending school.

-This led to a wider discussion with other care experienced young people around the use of language when professionals are talking to them or referencing children in care and care experienced young people and their discomfort with how some of the terms made them feel.
+This led to a wider discussion around the use of language when professionals are talking to them or referencing children in care and care experienced young people and their discomfort with how some of the terms made them feel.

 What is the purpose of this campaign?